mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 >
 > 👍 Upvote [issue #193](https://github.com/mui-org/material-ui-x/issues/193) if you want to see it land faster.

-Sticky (or frozen, or locked, or pinned) columns are the columns that are visible at all times while the user scrolls the Grid horizontally.
+Sticky (or frozen, or locked, or pinned) columns are the columns that are visible at all times while the user scrolls the grid horizontally.

 ## Column spanning